Knee Locker

 Fig 2: Mannequins in a New York City shop window.
 They are all standing with the knees locked and consequently, the hip joints pushed forward.

-Notice that there is not a big visual difference between the locked knees and the balanced knees.
-If you find that you are locking your knees, don’t bend them but just stop locking your knees.
+If you find that you are locking your knees, don’t bend them.
+Just stop locking your knees.
 You will probably notice a subtle change but not a huge change.
 It may just be a sensation of not tightening in your legs so much.

 Standing on balanced knees allows the weight to transfer down through the upper leg bones, through the knee joint, and down through the lower leg bones, the ankles the arch of the foot, and into the floor.
 You can think of locking the knees as blocking that easy flow down through the legs.